Benefits of Hiring a Marketing Agency (And 7 Things to Look for in One)

 Places such as New York City are even beginning to double the fines associated with breaking social distancing rules, such as hosting a house party or other large gathering.
 NYC has seen an explosion in COVID-19 cases due to its densely packed population.
 Hospitals are overwhelmed and even have a shortage of medical supplies.
 Despite endless media coverage of this chaos, there is still hope.

 Limited physical contact doesn’t have to mean limited social contact.
 Experts have already weighed in on how this period of self-isolation will (potentially) negatively affect mental health.
-Social media news feeds are filled with day to day updates on the spread of this new virus.
+Social media news feeds are filled with day-to-day updates on the spread of this new virus.

 Technology connects us in more ways now than ever before.
 We still have the ability to call, text, or video chat with each other.
 We can also connect through a variety of social media platforms with those we care most about.
 You can catch up with an old friend, call a parent, or check in on a coworker.

-That’s why the World Health Organization has promoted the labeling of these new practices as physical distancing, not social distancing.
+That’s why the World Health Organization has promoted labeling these new practices as physical distancing, not social distancing.
 You shouldn’t have to cut your social ties during these current times; you should actually be strengthening them.
 Public health officials have already begun to advocate that groups adjust their wording accordingly.

 Sacrificing your mental health to preserve your physical health isn’t exactly a fair trade-off.
 You can always reach out to friends and family because communication keeps us connected during these uncertain times.
-Long gone are the days of flip phones and ten cents per text message, most people now have at least a phone, wifi, email, the list goes on.
+Long gone are the days of flip phones and ten cents per text message.
+Most people now have at least a phone, wifi, email, the list goes on.
 Staying connected and informed is easier than ever.